St Patrick's Catholic Church

 E.J.T.
 Barton's Jubilee History of Queensland (c.1910) records that the organ 'was originally built to the order of the Hon.
 W.H.
 Wilson, a musician of no mean order, from whom it was purchased.'5 The Welsh-born solicitor, Walter Horatio Wilson (1839-1902) had migrated with his family to Melbourne in 1853, and moved with his wife to Brisbane in 1865.
 After a period of ill health, he left in 1880 for the USA and England, but returned to Brisbane in 1881.
 He was organist at St Thomas' Anglican Church, Toowong, for twelve years.6

-Wilson's name is also associated with the Willis organ now at the Uniting (formerly St Andrew's Presbyterian) Church, Gympie, which he purchased in 1884 for his own residence, but disposed of it in 1887 to the Wickham Terrace Presbyterian Church, Brisbane.
-Graeme Rushworth's conjecture that the Fortitude Valley instrument dates from c.1888 is presumably based on the assumption that Wilson acquired it after disposing of the Willis instrument.7 This can now be shown to be incorrect.
+Wilson's name is associated also with the Willis organ now at the Uniting (formerly St Andrew's Presbyterian) Church, Gympie, which he purchased in 1884 for his own residence, but disposed of it in 1887 to the Wickham Terrace Presbyterian Church, Brisbane.
+Graeme Rushworth's conjecture that the Fortitude Valley instrument dates from c.1888 is presumably based on the assumption that Wilson acquired it after disposing of the Willis instrument.7 This date can now be shown to be incorrect.

 The identity of the builder of the organ and the date of its installation at St Patrick's have long been the subject of conjecture.8 A newspaper report of the opening and consecration of St Patrick's Church in December 1882 reveals, however, that the organ was installed at this time.
 The builder of the organ is named, both in the church records,9 and in the newspaper report of the consecration, as Thomas Christmas: